KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 title: RESTful API
 ---
 ## Introduction
-This guide will walk you through on how you can interact with our protocol implementation using our RESTful APIs without needing much smart contract experience.
-The most common group of users that can benefit from this guide are Wallet providers or Vendors who wants to use their own UI.
+This guide will walk you through on how you can interact with our protocol implementation using our RESTful APIs.
+The most common group of users that can benefit from this guide are developers who have minimal smart contract experience, traders and wallets.

 ## Overview
-In this guide, we will be using the RESTful APIs to get conversion rates and perform a token to token swap.
-We will also learn how to get more information about the supported tokens.
-The guide assumes that you are a wallet provider trying extend the functionality of your platform.
+In this guide, we will cover 2 scenarios.
+The first scenario covers obtaining token information and historical price data, and the second covers a token to token swap.

 ## Things to note
 1) The `/buy_rate` and `/sell_rate` endpoints are currently restricted to ETH <-> ERC20 token.
 If you want to get the rates for a conversion between token A and token B, you need to run both APIs; the first to sell token A to ETH and the second to buy token B with ETH.